 I am very excited to say that San Diego’s coffee scene is on point.
 As the San Diego Caffeine Crawl of 2017 summed up, “it isn’t sunshine alone that makes San Diego’s coffee and tea culture so fantastic”.
 You’ll find that many coffee shops in San Diego take great pride in the coffee they serve, and even roast their own beans in-house.

 I tried as many San Diego coffee shops as possible during my time here, and I’ve meticulously put together this list of the best coffee shops in San Diego.
 I must say, there are so many great options, it was extremely hard narrowing it down.

 Normally that might be frustrating, but when it comes to coffee, let’s just say it’s a good problem to have. 😉

 Hands Down the 10 Best Coffee Shops in San Diego

 Located in trendy North Park, Caffé Calabria has a very European/Italian appeal going for it.
 The beverages are well poured and the food options are equal in quality.
 Caffé Calabria takes great pride in roasting their own coffee beans, and you’ll notice that many coffee shops around San Diego also serve Café Calabria beans.

 Personal fav: Caffé Viennese latte, which is a cinnamon and honey latte.

 Don’t be fooled by outward appearances.
-The location and even the coffee shop itself is not exactly impressive, but as they say, never judge a book by its cover.
-I made my way over to Café Virtuoso and since have gone out of my way to return for its delicious coffee nectar.
+The location, and even the coffee shop itself, is not exactly impressive.
+But you know what they say, never judge a book by its cover.
+After making my way over to Café Virtuoso, I have since returned many times for its delicious coffee nectar.
 Café Virtuoso also roasts their own beans, and they make a strong effort to make sure everything is 100% certified organic.